LLM-Safety Evaluations Lack Robustness: Algorithms

 \paragraph{Optimization objectives are biased, unnatural, and poor proxies for attack success.} Most competitive attacks (AmpleGCG, AutoDAN, BEAST, GCG, PGD, PAIR, ...) rely on predefined target string sequences provided by the jailbreak datasets.
 This objective is suboptimal as it is not model-agnostic.
 Nearly all targets follow a rigid ``Sure, here...'' template.
 When a model's ``natural'' affirmative responses follow a different structure, the rigid targets become harder to optimize against and thus appear more robust than they actually are \cite{zhu2024advprefix} (c.f.
 Appendix \ref{sec:bias-in-targets}).
 A similar issue can occur when defenses are trained with knowledge of the optimization targets the attacks will use.
 This data leakage can lead to methods that defend remarkably well when attacks try to optimize for the same targets used during training; however, when attacks choose a different objective, they can quickly become more brittle.
 For instance, R2D2 \cite{mazeika2024harmbench} was adversarially trained against GCG, and its safety generalizes relatively well to other approaches that aim to optimize the datasets' target sequence (e.g., AutoDAN).
 However, R2D2 remains susceptible to PAIR \cite{chao2023jailbreaking}, which employs LLM-driven optimization of the prompt rather than heavily relying on the explicit target sequence.\\ Furthermore, successfully manipulating a model into outputting the full target sequence does not guarantee a harmful response as models can ``recover'' and continue with a safe response.
-Instead, the effectiveness of the generated attack depends on the implicit bias of the optimization algorithm.\\ While some methods attempt to diversify the targets \cite{jia2024improved,zhu2024advprefix,thompson2024flrt} to speed up the optimization process, we think the field could benefit from considering a broader perspective.
-In other domains, such as computer vision, adversarial attacks were able to make progress by constructing consistent loss functions, where lower loss is guaranteed to correspond to higher success rates \cite{tramer2020adaptive}.\\ Although it may not be feasible to design fully consistent loss functions for generative models, we think \textbf{the community should explore ways to more directly optimize for successful attacks}, rather than overfocusing on optimizing for specific token sequences that may introduce bias and fail to provide a consistent surrogate signal for ASR.
+Instead, the effectiveness of the generated attack depends on the implicit bias of the optimization algorithm.\\ While some methods attempt to diversify the targets \cite{jia2024improved,zhu2024advprefix,thompson2024flrt}, or design adaptive attacks whose objectives are tailored to the specific victim model and defense \cite{andriushchenko2024jailbreaking}, we think the field could benefit from considering a broader perspective.
+In other adversarial-robustness domains, durable progress came from adaptive attacks that construct consistent loss functions, where lower loss is guaranteed to correspond to higher success rates \cite{tramer2020adaptive}.\\ Although it may not be feasible to design fully consistent loss functions for generative models, we think \textbf{the community should explore ways to more directly optimize for successful attacks}, rather than overfocusing on optimizing for specific token sequences that may introduce bias and fail to provide a consistent surrogate signal for ASR.